ldtteam/MinecoloniesWiki/pages/src/source/items/resourcescroll.md

 <p style="text-align:center;"><img src="../../assets/images/gui/resourcescrollgui.png" alt="Resource Scroll GUI"></p>
 <br>

-If you go to a [Warehouse](../../source/buildings/warehouse) and right-click the resource scroll on the Warehouse hut, the resource scroll will show you how many of each item is currently stored in that Warehouse.
+If you go to a {% building_link warehouse %} and right-click the resource scroll on the Warehouse hut, the resource scroll will show you how many of each item is currently stored in that Warehouse.
 This will be in green to the far right of each block.